 Victor D. Rosenthal, Founder and Chief Scientific Officer.
 USA

-Dr. Rosenthal was a speaker at thousands of conferences and symposiums in 71 countries on six continents (Asia, Africa, North America, South America, Europe, and Oceania) during the last 35 years.
-He has written several chapters in the book Bennett & Brachman’s Hospital Infections, which is the most widely sold and used book on healthcare-associated infection prevention in the U.S.A. and throughout the world.
-He also wrote chapters about healthcare-associated infections in other books about Argentina, Colombia, and India, among other countries.
-He has a critical role in several distinguished organizations, such as with Oxford University in UK, by conducting multi-center researches and peer-reviewed scientific publications about bacterial resistance; with St George University in UK, by conducting multi-center researches about healthcare-associated infections in pediatric and neonatal intensive care units; with Washington University in Seattle, U.S.A., by conducting multi-center researches about bacterial resistance; with Washington University in St Louis, U.S.A., as a member of a panel for scientific trials; with the Joint Commission International based in U.S.A., contributing as task force member of the guideline to prevent bloodstream infections and as an author of a chapter at the book of best practices in infection prevention and control; at the Center for Diseases Control and Prevention of U.S.A.
-(C.D.C.), by developing an online software for surveillance of multi-drug resistant tuberculosis worldwide; with World Health Organization, being reviewer of hand hygiene and also multi-drug resistant microorganism guidelines, and by providing primary data for their meta-analysis about surgical site infections; with Ministry of Health of Hong Kong, Taiwan, Colombia by collaborating with edition of guidelines to prevent healthcare-associated infection s; with ministry of health and senate of Argentina by being a consultant and editor of national guidelines to prevent healthcare-associated infection s; with ministry of health of Italy, and of Swiss National Foundation, by being reviewer of requests for research grants; with the International Society of Infectious Diseases, by editing guidelines to prevent healthcare-associated infections.
+He was a speaker at thousands of conferences and symposiums in 71 countries on six continents (Asia, Africa, North America, South America, Europe, Middle East, and Oceania) during the last 35 years.
+He has written several chapters in the book Bennett & Brachman’s Hospital Infections in the U.S.A. and throughout the world, including Argentina, Colombia, and India, among other countries.
+He has a critical role in several distinguished organizations, such as with Oxford University in UK, by conducting multi-center researches and peer-reviewed scientific publications about bacterial resistance; with the Joint Commission International, contributing as task force member of the guideline to prevent bloodstream infections; at the CDC of U.S., by developing an online software for surveillance of multi-drug resistant tuberculosis worldwide; with WHO, being reviewer of hand hygiene and also multi-drug resistant microorganism guidelines; with MoH of Hong Kong, Taiwan, Colombia by collaborating with edition of guidelines to prevent healthcare-associated infection s; with ministry of health of Italy, and of Swiss National Foundation, by being reviewer of requests for research grants; with the International Society of Infectious Diseases, by editing guidelines to prevent healthcare-associated infections; and several others.
+He has served as an editorial board member of the American Journal of Infection Control, the Journal of Infection and Public Health, and the Annals of Clinical Microbiology and Antimicrobials.
+He has been a reviewer for 117 peer-reviewed journals indexed in PubMed, including Lancet and many others.
+He has served as a jury for other researchers as an Editorial Board Member of the American Journal of Infection Control, the Journal of Infection and Public Health, and the Annals of Clinical Microbiology and Antimicrobials.
+He has judged the work of his colleagues as a peer reviewer in 117 peer-reviewed journals indexed at the National Library of Medicine of the National Institutes of Health, Pubmed, including Lancet and many others.

 Profile: https://med.miami.edu/faculty/victor-rosenthal-md?